 What is Diminished Value?

-The term “diminished value” is normally used to describe the economic value lost after property is damaged.
-When dealing with car accidents, the term diminished value or “DV” is typically used when an automobile damaged in an accident is repaired, will never return to its pre-accident value or its original pre-accident condition.
+The term “diminished value” is used to describe the economic value lost after property is damaged.
+When dealing with car crashes, diminished value (DV) is typically used when an automobile damaged in an accident is repaired and will never return to its pre-accident value or its original pre-accident condition.

-Diminished value should not be confused with “depreciation.”
+Diminished value should not be confused with depreciation.
 Depreciation refers to the anticipated and predictable loss in value over time.
-All vehicles are subject to depreciation.
-Actually, all new vehicles begin the process of depreciation the moment they are driven off of the dealer’s lot.
+All new vehicles begin the process of being devalued the moment they are driven off of the dealer’s lot.

 In comparison, diminished value is described as a loss in monetary value due to a specific and unexpected negative occurrence like a car accident.